Voyz/databay/docs/source/advanced/splitters.rst

 The second list is a *list of batches*, as it contains the records split into three sub-lists.

 Each element of the list of batches is a *batch*, as it represents one sub-list containing the records.
 All records contained in all batches should equal to the list of records.

+Note that first splitter is always provided with one batch containing all records.
+This is due to the fact that splitters are order-agnostic, allowing you to swap them around expecting consistent behaviour.

 After splitting
 ---------------